Dog Panting: Understanding Why Dogs Pant and When to Worry

 Creating a calm, safe space and using positive reinforcement can help.
 For severe anxiety, consult your vet about behaviour modification techniques or anxiety management options.

-Excessive panting can sometimes indicate underlying medical conditions that require veterinary attention.
+Excessive dog panting can sometimes indicate underlying medical conditions that require veterinary attention.

 If your dog's panting seems excessive, occurs at rest, sounds different than usual, or is accompanied by symptoms like lethargy, coughing, blue-tinged gums, or loss of appetite, contact your vet promptly.